Cactus are relatively easy to maintain for beginners. However, if your cactus is shriveling up and wrinkling, it may not be getting enough care.

 My cactus plant has been with me for almost two years.
 In the past, I’ve had similar problems with my cactus.

 I was intrigued about why this may have happened, so I did some research and prepared a list of potential causes.

-The most common causes for cactus shriveling are improper watering, aging, rotting, and too much light.
+The most common causes of cactus shriveling are improper watering, aging, rotting, and too much light.
 The root system is the primary concern for these issues.
-Providing a good balance of water, adequate sunlight, and checking out for diseases regularly will solve these issues.
+Providing a good balance of water and adequate sunlight and checking out for diseases regularly will solve these issues.

 There are many other reasons why it may happen, and this article will explain to you how to deal with Cactus shriveling up and wrinkling.